KMS1260/Digital-Forensics-Data-Protection-Lifecycle/01-performing-drive-sanitization/README.md

 The command is umount NOT unmount.

-Enter mkfs -t fat /dev/sdb1 to format the storage device to attempt to sanitize the data.
+Enter mkfs -t fat /dev/sdb1 to format the storage device to attempt to sanitise the data.
 ```bash
 mkfs -t fat /dev/sdb1
 ```